Foundation Year (Year 0):

 - Prospective students who do not meet the above criteria may be considered on an individual basis and may be called for interview.

-- 112 points from at least 2 A levels to include grades CC in Biology and an equivalent Science; Welsh Baccalaureate Advanced Diploma considered as a third subject (equivalent sciences include Chemistry, Physics, Psychology, IT, Maths, Food Technology, Environmental Science or Geography)
+- 112 points from at least 2 A levels to include grades CC in Biology and an equivalent Science; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as a third subject (equivalent sciences include Chemistry, Physics, Psychology, IT, Maths, Food Technology, Environmental Science or Geography)

-BTEC QCF Extended Diploma Distinction Merit Merit within Applied Science
+RQF BTEC National Extended Diploma/Cambridge Technical Extended Diploma DMM within Applied Science

 - Cardiff Metropolitan University Foundation leading to BSc Health Sciences programme